mbp174/Eric-Thompson-Portfolio.io/index.md

 # Eric Thompson's Portfolio
 Welcome!
 This is where you can find examples of projects I've completed on my coding journey.

 Even though I'm new to coding, I've been working on learning more every day.
-Currently, I am using Codecademy's Data Analyst path to learn the skills I need to be able to analyze data and communicate my findings effectively.
+Currently, I am using Codecademy's Data Scientist path to learn the skills I need to be able to analyze data and communicate my findings effectively.
 This includes Python, SQL, web scraping, data cleaning, summary statistics, and data visualization.

 ## Projects
 ### <a href="https://github.com/mbp174/Codecademy---Python-Hurricane-Project">Hurricane Analysis - Python Project</a>